hivenetes/ai-ml-bootstrapper/README.md

 # AI/ML Bootstrapper

-The AI/ML Bootstrapper is a quickstart guide incorporating modern best practices for running AI/ML workloads on DigitalOcean.
+The AI/ML Bootstrapper offers a quick start guide to efficiently deploy AI/ML workloads on DigitalOcean.
+It features demos and best practices tailored for modern ML workflows.

 ``` bash
 # Each sub-directory is a standalone project